-Remember that I said in the last fix that blending relies on a sense of timing AND quantities?
+Remember when I said in the last fix that blending relies on a sense of timing AND quantities?

 Here's something you may never have considered.

-You can easily get away with a second or third coat of most colors but when you start playing with multiple layers of the same color, all those lovely transparent layers start to add up to more than your original color.
+You can easily get away with a second or third coat of most inks but when you start playing with multiple layers of the same color, all those lovely transparent layers start to add up to more than your original color.

 BV01 + BV01 + BV01 + BV01 = BV02.5 or even BV03